 Another option?
 Go with the contracted solar arrays from companies like SolarCity or the upcoming Vivint Solar – they provide affordable leasing options that can still reduce your energy costs by 25 percent or more.

-As renewable energy grows in popularity and decreases in price, the war for the price of power will change.
+In conclusion and as renewable energy grows in popularity and decreases in price.
+Therefore the war for the price of power will change.
 That day’s not quite here yet, though.
-We have to win the smaller battles first, and fortunately for our energy bills, a little ductwork and some new draperies are all it takes.
+We have to win the smaller battles first, and fortunately for our energy bills.
+Finally, a little ductwork and some new draperies are all it takes.